 Zoning:

+Background/Project History:

 Description of Project.

 Describe the environmental setting and surrounding land uses.

 Other agencies whose approval is required (e.g., permits, financing approval, or participation agreement).

 ENVIRONMENTAL IMPACTS AND BASIS OF CONCLUSIONS:

 The conclusions and recommendations contained herein are professional opinions derived in accordance with current standards of professional practice.
 They are based on a review of the Napa County Environmental Resource Maps, the other sources of information listed in the file, and the comments received, conversations with knowledgeable individuals; the preparer's personal knowledge of the area; and, where necessary, a visit to the site.
 For further information, see the environmental background information contained in the permanent file on this project.